dominikberse/logitech-z906/README.md

 ## Overlays

 Overlays need to be added in order for the serial communication to work.
 Add to `/boot/config.txt` under `[all]` section (at the bottom).
+Only applies for Raspberry Pis with wireless chip onboard (tested for Raspberry Pi Zero W).

 ```
 dtoverlay=gpio-ir,gpio_pin=26